ahanba/hiatus/README.markdown

    Detects numbers in source but NOT in target.

 + **TTX, XLZ, SDLXLIFF Tag Check**
-   Detects missing or added tags.
-Note that hiatus cannot detect inline SDLXLIFF tags accurately.
+   Detects missing or added internal tags.

 + **Length**
    Length of source and target segments are different more/less than +/- 50%

-+ **Skipped Translation, Blank**
++ **Skipped Translation**
-   Reports errors if a target segment is blank, or source and target segments are same.
+   Reports errors if a target segment is blank.

++ **Identical Translation**
+   Reports id source and target segments are same

 + **Alphanumeric Strings in Target but NOT in Source** (Defined as **unsourced**)
    Valid only when **target** is non-Alphabet language (i.e. Japanese, Chinese, Korean...).